Brewster County, Texas: Pancho Villa and banditos

 Brewster County became targeted by incursions of bandits from Mexico, inspired at least in part by Pancho Villa.
 In June 1915, Governor James E. Ferguson asked President Woodrow Wilson to station troops in the Big Bend.
 The request was denied by Maj.
 Gen. Frederick Funston, who believed such security was a state issue.
-Although a number of events took place to effect policy change, the tipping point was the May 5, 1916 raid at Glenn Spring.
+Although a number of events took place to effect policy change, the tipping point was the May 5, 1916, raid at Glenn Spring.
 Only nine soldiers had been stationed in the area for protection against the bandits.
 Estimates vary as to the number of Mexican raiders who attacked the soldiers, from 60 to several hundred.
 The raid caused a larger military presence in the area.
 President Wilson mobilized the National Guard to reinforce the Army, and by the end of 1916, an estimated 116,957 guardsmen were stationed along the border from California to Texas.
 As the mines and wax factories played out after World War I, raids from across the border abated.

-During the 1918 influenza epidemic, an African American nurse living in the border area of Brewster County, Viola Pettus, became legendary for her courageous and selfless treatment of anyone with the disease – including raiders and refugees from Mexico, and local members of the Ku Klux Klan.